xebia-functional/Unwrapped/docs/SIP.md

   country.code.bind
 ```

-Or to show the code above can be further reduced if `bind` is defined as `apply()` over Either and Option:
+Or to show the code above can be further reduced if `bind` is defined as `Either.apply` and `Option.apply`:

 ```scala
 def countryCode(maybePerson: Option[Person])(using Control[NotFound.type | None.type]): String =